extremeshok/spamassassin-extremeshok_fromreplyto/README.md

-# spamassassin-from_is_not_reply-to
+# spamassassin-extremeshok_fromreplyto
-Spamassassin from is not reply-to
+Spamassassin eXtremeSHOK fromreplyto

 ## Maintained and provided by https://eXtremeSHOK.com

 ## Description
-configure spamassassin to score mails with a reply-to header that is different from the sender (From: header).
+Configures spamassassin to score mails with various rules against the reply-to, from and to headers.
+Spam often uses a different From: and Reply-To: Whilst most legitimate email does not.
+Spam often uses the same From: and To: Whilst most legitimate email does not Same domain checking Logic, will allow for different subdomains of the same domain name.

 ## REQUIRES
 spamassassin